Dating can be a tricky business.

 In contrast to the above, you could try something a little more interesting for a first date, something really fun could break the ice while still letting you get suitably acquainted.
 Just be careful to make sure that the other person would enjoy it too.
 You could agree on something beforehand and if you already know you share a common interest in something then this could work really well.

-Hopefully there will be plenty of talking from both of you on the first date, be sure to listen carefully when the other person is talking and really talk in what they are saying.
+Hopefully there will be plenty of talking from both of you on the first date, be sure to listen carefully when the other person is talking and really take in what they are saying.
 Don’t just wait for your turn to talk!
 This will help you build up a picture of the person and help you decide if you want it to go further.

 26. Ditch the tech